osusec/osusec-admin/constitution.rst

 --------------------

-Officers shall be nominated during a 30 day period of time, to be chosen by the current officers, during Fall, Winter, or Spring term of each year.
+Officers shall be nominated during a 30 day period of time, to be chosen by the current officers, during Fall term of each year.
 At the end of the nomination period, a ballot shall be held, and the candidates receiving the most votes shall be named to their respective offices.

 The nomination period, and the date of the ballot shall be publicly announced at meetings and on the Organization's mailing list.
 The nomination period